 We all want confidence – it’s a sign of resilience and strength.
 It enables us to take on challenges that would otherwise leave us paralyzed with fear.

-It’s is a feeling of self-assurance or courage that makes us feel like we can handle difficult situations, challenges, and responsibilities.
+It’s a feeling of self-assurance or courage that makes us feel like we can handle difficult situations, challenges, and responsibilities.
 But it doesn’t come easy to everyone – it’s something you have to work hard at to achieve.

 Confident people do things differently.
 They believe in themselves, and their value.
 In the end, feeling confident is a process.
 It doesn’t happen overnight so be patient with yourself.

 You can crush self-doubt and build confidence by being aware and staying in touch with who you are.
 In order to stay grounded in reality, it’s important to be aware of what is real and what isn’t.